EVEInsight/Insight/README.md

 # Feature Overview
 * Entity feeds ideal for personal, corporate, or alliance killboard streaming.
 * Capital radar feeds ideal for tracking hostile incursions into friendly space, hunting expensive targets within jump range, or detecting capital escalations in real time.
+* Proximity watches ideal for finding potential fleets to fight, tracking hostile fleet movement within your region, or altering you of nearby hostiles within a few jumps of your base systems.
 * Preconfigured feeds offering custom spins such as: Alliance Tournament system feed, npc officer hunter, AT ship radar, and more!
 * Rich embeds to present mails with color indicating sidebars, hyperlinks, and images.
 * Optional mention system to be alerted of activity in radar feeds.